Rllyyy/Internet-Check/README.md

 <!--Servers-->
 <details>
   <summary><b>Edit Servers that are Pinged</b></summary>
-  Create a value tag and write the the ip address inside.
-Only add IP addresses to this list and not domain names (like www.example.com) so the router or dns server doesn't return a false value.
+  Create a value tag and write the IP address inside.
+Only add IP addresses to this list and not domain names (like www.example.com) so the router or DNS server doesn't return a false value.
 The application automatically detects if a server has been added or removed when the user clicks on the start button.
 Please make sure to save the XML file in beforehand.
   <p>

 ```xml